JLBLine/WODEN/docs/sphinx/testing/cmake_testing/source_components.rst

-For each primary beam type, I run the 9 COMPONENTs through the test, and check the calcualted *l,m,n* are correct, and check that the calculated beam values match a set of expected values, which are stored in ``test_source_component_common.c``.
+For each primary beam type, I run the 9 COMPONENTs through the test, and check the calcualted *l,m,n* are correct, and check that the calculated beam values match a set of expected values, which are stored in ``test_source_component_common.h``.
 As with previous tests varying the primary beam, I check that leakage terms should be zero when the model doesn't include them.

 The absolute tolerance values used for the different beam models, for the two different precisions are shown in the table below.
-Note I've only stored the expected values for the ANALY_DIPOLE and FEE_BEAM to 1e-7 accuracy, as the accuracy of these functions beam functions is tested elsewhere.
+Note I've only stored the expected values for some of the beams to 1e-7 accuracy, as the absolute accuracy of these functions beam functions is tested elsewhere.
 The GAUSS_BEAM values are calculated analytically in the same test as described in :ref:`test_gaussian_beam.c`.